garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 df<-read.csv("/home/nacho/VAE_Faces/datasheep.csv")
 df<-as.matrix(df)
 df<-array(as.numeric(df[,2:785]), dim = c(nrow(df),28,28,1))</pre></code>

-You also have to reshape the array to the shape {number of samples,28,28,1} -1 because there is only one channel- {: style="text-align: justify"}
+Next, you load the images and you reshape the array to the shape {number of samples,28,28,1} -1 because there is only one channel-
+{: style="text-align: justify"}

 ## The encoder